-In the animal realm, monkeys are the closest relatives we have and one of the popular forest animals in the world.
-How much do you actually know about these extraordinary beings, though?
+In the animal realm, monkeys are the closest relatives we have and one of the most popular forest animals in the world.
+How much do you know about these extraordinary beings, though?
 We have the knowledge you need right here, whether you’re a licensed primatologist or you just want to know more about our monkey cousins.
 We’ll expose you to the top 10 most fascinating types of monkeys in this article.
 We have pictures and interesting information about every species of stunning ape in the world, including clever chimpanzees and gorgeously colored mandrills,

 Types of Monkeys